robcowart/elastiflow/README.md

 If using Netflow v9 or IPFIX you will likely see warning messages related to the flow templates not yet being received.
 They will disappear after templates are received from the network devices, which should happen every few minutes.
 Some devices can take a bit longer to send templates.
 Fortinet in particular send templates rather infrequently.

-Logstash is setup is now complete.
+Logstash setup is now complete.
 If you are receiving flow data, you should have an `elastiflow-` daily index in Elasticsearch.

 ## Setting up Kibana
 An API (yet undocumented) is available to import and export Index Patterns.
-The JSON file which contains the Index Pattern configuration is `kibana/elastiflow.index_pattern-json`.
+The JSON file which contains the Index Pattern configuration is `kibana/elastiflow.index_pattern.json`.
 To setup the `elastiflow-*` Index Pattern run the following command:
 ```
 curl -X POST -u USERNAME:PASSWORD http://KIBANASERVER:5601/api/saved_objects/index-pattern/elastiflow-* -H "Content-Type: application/json" -H "kbn-xsrf: true" -d @/PATH/TO/elastiflow.index_pattern.json
 ```